 Give me a shout if you have any questions.
 Leave me a comment below, message me through the contact page or send me an email – josh [at] editvideofaster.com.

-Please, if you found these lessons helpful I’d love for you to enter your email address in the box at the bottom of this page so we can stay in touch.
+Please, if you found these lessons helpful I’d love for you to go to this page so we can stay in touch.
 There will be many more useful posts, videos, tutorials, guides and more to help you in your editing adventures and this is the best way to find out about them.